Asheville Beer Cycling and Rain

 We headed to Asheville, North Carolina, for the biking, but left remembering the rain, the food, and the beer—as well as the fantastic views!
 Asheville is a great place to visit, offering something for everyone—perfect for our large group.
 We all just loved the trip, and we had trouble picking a favorite location, restaurant or brewery; there was just too much good stuff!!

 Cristi and her DH traveled to Asheville, NC in June 2018 with their family.
-She is an Endurance Athlete and a two-time Ironman finisher.
+She is an Endurance Athlete and a three-time Ironman finisher.
 Cristi blogs about her adventures and her favorite hobby, drinking wine, at EnduranceWine.com.
-She hopes to inspire her readers with her training experiences with a little wine thrown in so can they realize that anything is possible.
-Realize your dream!
+She hopes to inspire her readers with her training experiences (with a little wine thrown in) so they can realize that anything is possible.
+Realize your dreams!